alan-turing-institute/HonestCyberEval/crs/README.md

 We may build this component out as more of a MockCRS in future iterations.

-However it is intended that competitors will completely replace all code within this folder with their solutions.
+However, it is intended that competitors will completely replace all code within this folder with their solutions.

 The only additional changes to this repository should be to the